COTO DONANA AND ALENTEJO

 On day eight we will drive to Faro airport in good time for our flight home.

-Spring in southern Iberia is often warm or fairly hot, but with a chance of cooler weather or even rain, particularly on the plains.
-Breakfast will be taken at about 7.30am most mornings, with the option of one or two short pre-breakfast excursions.
+Breakfast will be taken at about 7.30am most mornings.
 Basic fitness is all that is required.
 Full days will be spent in the field and short/medium length walks on the flat will be undertaken.
 There will be little or no uphill walking.

 PRICE INCLUDES …..

-All birdwatching excursions with Bird Holidays leader, full-board accommodation (starting with dinner on 28th, ending with breakfast on 5th), soft drinks at meal times and bottled water throughout, local transport by mini-bus and international flights.
+All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 30th, ending with breakfast on 7th), soft drinks at meal times, local transport by mini-bus, international flights and airport taxes.